ClickCease SF's Landmark Trees & Mary Ellen Pleasant | Arborist Now - Arborist Now

 From Coastal Scrub to Urban Greenery

-Historically, the area we now know as San Francisco was predominantly covered in coastal scrub and grasslands.
+Historically, the area we now know as San Francisco was predominantly covered in coastal scrub.
 This original landscape was more open, dominated by hardy shrubs and grasses adapted to the coastal climate.

 This lack of native forests led to a unique opportunity in urban planning and landscaping.
 This endeavor involved the introduction of a variety of tree species, both native to California and exotic species from around the globe.